 Alice Milne

-Alice Milne is a qualitative researcher in the Academic Respiratory Unit (ARU) and delivers the qualitative elements of numerous, multi-centre pleural research trials.
-She is committed to successfully embedding high-quality, targeted qualitative enquiry within clinical trials, as well as developing standalone exploratory qualitative studies to inform future research.
-Through this, the views and experiences of patients are kept at the heart of respiratory research.
+Alice is committed to successfully embedding high-quality, targeted qualitative enquiry within clinical research, as well as developing standalone exploratory qualitative studies to inform the development of future trials.
+Through this, the views and experiences of patients and their families are kept at the heart of respiratory research.

 Publications: